 Recycling the magazines and comics you love to at-risk readers is a meaningful way for consumers, businesses, and publishers to end illiteracy and poverty.
 With titles for every reading age, interest, and language, magazines and comics are the most powerful literacy engines on the planet.

-Bundles of recycled publications are prepared by local volunteer teams to meet the needs of literacy programs at food pantries, homeless and domestic violence shelters, youth mentoring and job training programs, foster care, and teachers for at-risk readers.
+Bundles of recycled publications are prepared by local volunteer teams for delivery to at-risk readers via our literacy newsstands like this in food pantries, homeless and domestic abuse shelters, youth mentoring, job training, school, judicial, foster care, and other programs.

 Please complete the form below to tell us about the magazines or comics that you would like to recycle for literacy.
 Please include a description of the reading materials, including the approximate quantity.
 We will supply you with a shipping address.